Different Types of Psychologists

 An academic background in psychology is beneficial to many different kinds of psychology careers.
 Individuals who earn a bachelor’s degree in psychology can pursue jobs in human services as case managers, residential counselors, group care workers, behavior interventionists, and research assistants.

 Graduate education, experience, and licensure lead to positions as psychologists.
-Overall, the U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for psychologists will grow 8% from 2020 to 2030.
+Overall, the U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for psychologists will grow six percent from 2022 to 2032.
 Here are a few of the different kinds of psychologist specialties and the level of education and licensure necessary to pursue these careers.

 Clinical Psychologist